MyersResearchGroup/myersresearchgroup.github.io/content/authors/Bianca-Gautam/_index.md

 - Genetic Design Automation Area

 ---
-Bianca Gautam is currently in her sophomore year, pursuing a Bachelor's degree in Computer Science at CU Boulder, with a complementary minor in Business.
+Bianca Gautam is currently in her junior year, pursuing a Bachelor's degree in Computer Science at CU Boulder, with a complementary minor in Business.
 In addition to her academic pursuits, she is a student researcher on campus.
-Bianca is part of the EEF ( engineer excellence fund), BeWiT (Business & Engineering Women in Technology), and CU GOLD, a leadership club.
+Bianca is Co-President of EEF (Engineering Excellence Fund), BeWiT (Business & Engineering Women in Technology), and CU GOLD, a leadership club.
+And outside of campus she has an intership at Boettcher.
 In her free time she loves spending time with her family and friends, hiking, and watching movies.